cloudnativetrainings/trainings/k8s_helm/04_variables/README.md

 # Variables

-In this task we will add a variable to our Helm Chart.
+In this task, we will add a variable to our Helm Chart.

 ## Add templating for the deployment in the file ./color-viewer/templates/deployment.yaml